 top of page

-Please note that compounded drugs can vary in their quality, safety, and effectiveness, so it’s important to get them from a reputable pharmacy.
+You can find pharmacies through the compounding pharmacy search tool, linked here.
 Below is the contact information for two compounding pharmacies that have a good reputation among pet owners.
-You'll need your veterinarian's approval before ordering a compounded drug.
+Both of these pharmacies compound trilostane and mitotane and ship throughout the United States.
+You'll need a veterinarian's approval before ordering a compounded drug.

 Wedgewood Pharmacy